• Skip to primary navigation

 If you are worried about bitterness from eggplant, you can salt it first and let it drain some of its juiced before proceeding with a recipe.

-Other Appetizers to Try
+Other Appetizers and Salads to Try

 If you make this Eggplant Bruschetta or any other side dishes on Urban Farm and Kitchen, please take a moment to rate the recipe and leave a comment below.
 It’s such a help to others who want to try the recipe.
-For more Urban Farm and Kitchen, follow along on Instagram, Facebook, and Pinterest, visit the Urban Farm Shop, or subscribe for new posts via email.

 Toasted sliced baguette with eggplant and tomato topping.